Optus has signed a 12 year lease renewal for its landmark campus-style headquarters in Sydney’s north.

 “Our development plans for this campus are consistent with our strategy to upweight our logistics and workplace exposure, optimise security holder returns and ensure we have long term options in the growing Macquarie Park precinct”.

-Macquarie Park currently has a low office vacancy rate of 4.9 per cent, the landlord said.
+Macquarie Park has a low office vacancy rate of 4.9pc, the executive said.

-Taking into account the new Optus tenancy, the WALE today increase to 13.6 years.
+Taking into account the latest Optus agreement, the WALE increases to 13.6 years.